sovetnik/vim-hanami/README.md

 Hanami support plugin for vim that gives you faster navigation between semantically associated files, like Action <-> View, Entity -> Repository or Spec -> Entity.

+Spec <-> Entity association works if code lives in `lib` and specs in 'spec' directoties.

 ## Installation

 Add this to your `.vimrc` or `nvim/init.vim`: